Société à responsabilité limitée (Limited Liability Company)

-Withholding Taxes – Dividends paid to non-residents are subject to a 15% withholding tax, unless tax rate is reduced or exempted under a tax treaty.
-Generally, there are no withholding taxes on interest, royalties and fees paid to non-residents.
+Withholding Taxes – Dividends paid to non-residents are subject to a 15% withholding tax unless the tax rate is reduced or exempted under a tax treaty.
+Generally, there are no withholding taxes on interest, royalties, and fees paid to non-residents.

 Profits of a foreign branch that are not exempt by means of a DTA may benefit from a foreign tax credit.

 Losses – Losses arising from taxable income may be carried forward for 17 years.
 Carryback of losses is not allowed.

 Inventory - Inventory may be valued at the lower of acquisition/production costs or market value.
 First in first out (FIFO), Last in first out (LIFO) or average cost methods are generally permitted.